Mass Spectrometry publishes original research articles, reviews, and technical reports. All manuscript types are subject to peer review.

 Authors must disclose the source of publicly available data and materials, such as public repositories or commercial manufacturers, by including accession numbers or company details in their manuscript, as appropriate.
 The journal also encourages authors to grant reasonable requests from colleagues to share any materials and experimental protocols described in their manuscript.

 Authors are encouraged to deposit the data described in the manuscript in submission, which will be linked to the article, if it is accepted for publication.
 The data are assessed and examined during the peer review process and may be made publicly available.
 The data can be seen from the journal site after being published, if the authors permit it.
-The mass spectral data (ASCII X-Y plot only) can be seen by the MSSJ’s viewing software, which is available at https://www.mass-spectrometry.jp/wp-content/uploads/Spectrum-Viewer.zip.
+The mass spectral data (.txt or csv files) can be seen by the MSSJ’s viewing software, which is available at https://www.mass-spectrometry.jp/wp-content/uploads/Spectrum-Viewer.zip.

 Mass Spectrometry also encourages authors to submit mass spectral data to the MSSJ’s official data repository, MassBank (http://www.massbank.jp/).